deepikapriyak30/supermart-grocery-sales-analysis/README.md

 </p>

 **Category Insights:**
-- Snacks, Bakery, and Beverages drive strong sales.
+- Eggs, Meat & Fish, Snacks, and Food Grains drive the highest sales.
-- Eggs, Meat & Fish have the highest profit margins.
+- Eggs, Meat & Fish deliver the highest profit margins.
-- Discounts remain consistent across categories and do not strongly change profit patterns.
+- Discounts do not show a strong relationship with sales or profit in this dataset, suggesting they have limited impact on profitability.

 **City Insights:**
 - Kanyakumari leads sales and profit, followed by Vellore and Bodi.